heptarch/heptarch.github.io/drafts/demon.md

 itself at will.
 It imagines raising an arm; dirt, water and air congeal into a muddy limb.
+With practice, it will look however once-Ellen chooses.
 It imagines a fire; oxygen sublimes and ignites itself, while the surface of the chamber grows uniformly cold.